 ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
 From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
-This week, the 'Spider-Man' producers shoot down the potential of a crossover, Zack Snyder explains why Batman just has to fight Superman on the big screen, and Channing Tatum may take on a certain Cajun mutant superhero.
+This week, a weird ‘Batman v Superman’ rumor springs up, ‘Ant-Man’ releases its first trailer, and ‘Daredevil’ locks in a release date.

-ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie news items.
-From Marvel to DC and points in between, if it pertains to costumed comic-book heroes, we’re covering it here, bringing you our expert analysis.
-This week, director Edgar Wright reveals his "homework" for 'Ant-Man,' rumors point to an expanded Marvel TV universe, and new production details on 'Batman vs. Superman' drop.
+ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
+From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.